 Students are responsible for the care of their own personal property.
-The school will not be responsible for personal property.
-Valuables such as jewelry or irreplaceable items should not be brought to school.
+Students are encouraged not to bring items of value to school.
+Items such as jewelry, expensive clothing, electronic equipment, and the like, are tempting targets for theft and extortion.
+The School cannot be responsible for their safe-keeping and will not be liable for loss or damage to personal valuables.
 The school may confiscate such items and return them to the student's parents.